haditim/dotfiles/README.md

 print('Put this file into "/home/<your_user>/.config/JetBrains/<product'
       '>/keymaps" folder and restart your IDE to see it in settings')
 ```
-Also, make sure that you clone this repo to have some more settings for IdeaVim, including keybindings:
+Also, make sure that you clone this repo to have some more settings for IdeaVim, including keybindings (S: shift, c: ctrl, m: alt, <leader>(set in .ideavimrt): space):

 | keystroke         | action                        |
 | ----------------- | ----------------------------  |